 In the end, we decided that wxWidgets would be the best solution.
 It is not only system agnostic, but there is plenty of community and documentation support for development of both the proof of concept and final product. wxWidgets has stood out to us as the best solution to start out with, with Dear ImGui coming in as a powerful contender for an alternative.
-Qt and GTK+ unfortunately are either too "nitpicky" with their API and dependencies, and may prove to be more trouble than they're worth as the project continues.
+Qt and GTK+ unfortunately require too many dependencies and have API's that are difficult to use; if we had chosen to use either one, they may have proven to be too burdensome to work with as the project continued.